 Once thoroughly dried, store the herbs in an airtight glass jar, and place them in a dark and cool spot for longer shelf life.

 What is succession planting?

 Succession planting is the practice of planting crops in intervals to maintain a continuous harvest till the end of the season.
 Remember when we talked about cutting losses?
-This is the time to plant more of your favorite crops to keep harvesting through fall.
+So, now is the time to plant more of your favorite crops to keep harvesting through fall.

 Since this is the second half of the warm season, we know we are coming into our first frost.
-We all know that the weather is so unpredictable and should plan upon that.
-One of the best practices is to plant varieties with a short maturity time.
-This will result in higher chances of harvest in case of an early frost.
+We all know that the weather is unpredictable and should plan on that.
+One best practice is planting varieties with a short maturity time to increase the chances of harvest before any early frost.

 - Direct sow green beans, basil, cucumbers, squashes, and okra.

 - Start tomato seeds for late August planting.

 Another gardener’s favorite task is planning for the cool season.
 During the lull of summer, there is nothing more entertaining and energizing than thinking of a new garden adventure.

 I hope you have a seed storage system.
 If not, please, check my post on how to store and organize seeds.
 It is important to have a seed system to stay organized and avoid overordering.

 - Look at your seed bank and list the seeds you need to refill.